-During walks through Niederdorf and also in Wipkingen, we often asked ourselves, where are the traces of people who live here?
-We found hardly any, no signs, no self-initiated infrastructures or even self-planted green spaces.
+During walks through the Oberstrass, Unterstrass and and Wipkingen districts, we began to wonder whether we could find the traces of people who live there?We found hardly any, no signs, no self-initiated infrastructures or even self-planted green spaces.
 One reason we observed was that many houses had courtyards that were not accessible and therefore not visible, but also that the street as a traffic element does not invite people to linger, since it stands for traffic, i.e. for the temporary stay as a transit zone to get to another place.
 Basically, the more traffic elements a space contains, the fewer people will linger there.
 This can also be observed in a square like the Hardplatz, which is located in the middle of various traffic axes.
 In another neighbourhood, Wiedikon, we also noticed how many streets were blocked.
 It was exciting to observe the concentration of meeting places on individual squares.
 The streets between Hardplatz and Lochergut are hardly used and also blocked, but Bullinger-, Ida- or Bruppacherplatz were full of life and people every day.
-One reason for this is that there is hardly any traffic here and many cafés also offer outdoor seating, but another is that the density of single-family homes is extremely low.
-The many apartment buildings and often too small flats lead to much more interaction on the street and also to its use.
+One reason for this is that there is reduced traffic upcome and many cafés also offer outdoor seating, but another is that the density of single-family homes is extremely low.
+The many apartment buildings, missing or desolate courtyards and small flats lead to much more interaction on the street and also to its use.
 Another discrepancy we saw in the streets was mainly in cooperative housing estates.
 Rotachstrasse, for example, is in our opinion a prime example of neighbourhood design.
 The many green spaces, the little traffic and the component that residents of a cooperative flat stay on site much longer and also a networking within the cooperative takes place, leads to more personal components, such as garden beds or signs painted by children.
-Finally, in this exploration, we did not find a single street in Zurich that was car-free or residents-only.
+Finally, in this exploration, we did not find a single “public“ street in Zurich that was car-free or residents-only.
 The blue zones were all occupied, except for the more upscale neighbourhoods, and where there were gaps, we could see them closing within minutes.
 Furthermore, we see more life and interaction on the street in neighbourhoods that had many cooperative buildings or housing developments.
 As there is more shared space at hand than with everyone having their private garden, meeting points often concentrated on a few squares.
-Apart from signs calling on people to drive slowly however, we did not observe any activity in the public space.
+Apart from signs calling on people to drive slowly however, we did not observe any intervening activity in the public space.

 One we were able to observe more neighbourhood interaction and attest a public character were several particular “Genossenschaftssiedlungen” where the somewhat private access streets were car free because of the big car park-garages specially designated for residents’ cars and not serving as traffic axis.
 The Resident blocks at Rautistrasse / Freilagerstrasse are a good example for that.
 Car access is only allowed for emergency services, goods handling, and exceptional circumstances.
 These Streets form courtyards that incorporate green space, trees and non-sealed surfaces.
 When observing the street for some moments, one sees children at play with each other, riding their bicycles and scooters, their parents talking to each other, some old people sitting on the benches, young people meeting in small groups to play Pingpong and People walking their dogs.
 These residential streets convey a livelihood and public character that is missing from every other street we observed in our walks.